 In Chapter 7 of Alabama Studio Sewing + Design, we present various methods of appliqué using a variety of stitches and decorative elements.
 These techniques include Appliqué with Beaded Parallel Whipstitch, Appliqué with Straight Stitch, Appliqué with Blanket Stitch, Appliqué with Backstitch, Appliqué with Beaded Straight Stitch, and Appliqué with Beaded Backstitch.
-This month, for our Desktop of the Month, we’re featuring Anna’s Garden Appliquéd with a Beaded Straight Stitch as shown on page 102; however, the chop beads in this version have been substituted with our White Bugle beads.
+This month, for our Desktop of the Month, we’re featuring Anna’s Garden Appliquéd with a Beaded Straight Stitch as shown on page 102; however, the chop beads in this version have been substituted with our white bugle beads.

 Among the thousands of photographs taken for Alabama Studio Sewing + Design, this particular photograph happens to one of many that didn’t make it from the editing room to the finished book.
-The hi-resolution photograph, for use as your computer desktop background, is now available to download from our Resource Downloads page for April’s Desktop of the Month.
+The hi-resolution photograph, for use as your computer desktop background, is now available to download from our Resources page for April’s Desktop of the Month.

 For this particular fabric swatch, our Design Choices are as follows: Fabric weight- Medium | Top layer- Lt.
 Grey | Backing- Lt.
 Grey | Appliqué- Dove | Stencil- Anna’s Garden | Textile paint- Grey | Thread- Grey | Knots- Inside | Bugle Beads- #3 White.

 Feel free to use any combination of fabric, stencil, thread, and beads for your own design choices.